 These ASTM Level 2 and Level 3 masks are made specially for the better protection of the general public.

 In case you missed it, here is a blog post we did regarding the differences of our Level 2 mask vs. another 3-ply masks.

 A few points to highlight when looking at this chart:

 Most masks sold in the US for public use are not tested to any of these standards.

 Other masks that you find claiming BFE >95% may not be tested under the US medical mask standards.

 The ASTM standard is geared toward the safety of the wearer and others since PFE is required.

-There is a big difference between ASTM Level 1 to Level 2 but a minor difference between Level 2 and Level 3.
+There is a big difference between ASTM Level 1 to Level 2 but just splash resistance difference between Level 2 and Level 3.

 Chinese and European medical mask standards are more lenient when compared to the US medical mask standards.

 Our Level 2 masks offered here are indeed ideal for general public safety since it is tested to the ASTM Level 2 and the EU standard as Type IIR.
 This means >98% on BFE and PFE, good breathability, high enough fluid resistance, flame resistant, and low microbial contamination.